heytensai/rpi-power-monitor-mqtt/README.md

 ## Installation

+### Install The Script

+Copy the powermon-mqtt.sh script to /home/pi

+### Set Up Cron

+Edit the cron tab with the command "crontab -e" and enter the example below, substituting your MQTT server and prefix.
+If your server uses authentication, edit the script and update the variables.

 Example cron tab:

 ```
 * * * * * /home/pi/powermon-mqtt.sh [mqtt-server] [mqtt-prefix]
 ```

+### Add To Home Assistant

 This can be added to Home Assistant as an MQTT sensor, such as: